Samic8/Samic8.github.io/_drafts/2017-03-11-front-end-color-organisation.markdown

 ```
 <sub>Note: The syntax in the code examples is in [scss](http://sass-lang.com/).</sub>

-The post-fix "color" identifies the variable as being having a hex code value, next "$color-[green etc.]" gives some indication to what shade of color its is, then lastly the name is just a any unique string, provides some memorability by having a unique name.
+The post-fix "color" identifies the variable as being associated a hex code value, next the shade "$color-[green etc.]" gives some indication to what shade of color its is, then lastly the name is just a any string (get creative), providing some memorability by having a unique name.

 I have been called out multiple times on how ridiculous my naming can get on occasion, but at least it is memorable.
-These color names can then also be shared with designers, so that everyone has the same name to reference for the color.
-I am still experimenting with ways to share these colors to people that do not code, one attempt I have experimented with is to regex all the hex codes in a file and then use those hex codes to build a static html file, this builds our "color styleguide".
+These color names can then also be shared with others, so that everyone has the same name to reference for the color.
+I am still experimenting with ways to share these colors to people that do not code, one attempt I have experimented with is to regex all the hex codes in a file and then use those hex codes to build a static html file, this builds a "color styleguide".

 ![Generate Color Styleguide](/assets/color-styleguide.png){: .center-image}
 <sub class="center-image">Link to [styleguide](/assets/color-styleguide.html)</sub>

 ## Aliases

-The second most important aspect to the color system is aliases.
-I could spend the energy to inform everyone that "$color-green-leaf" is used on all "Edit" buttons, or give the colors secondary names that describe exactly what it is used for.
+The second building block to the color system is aliases.
+Instead of repetitively informing others that "$color-green-leaf" is used on all "Edit" buttons, we can give the colors secondary names that describe exactly what it is used for.

 ```scss
 $color-alias-edit-button: $color-green-leaf;
 $color-alias-delete-icons: $color-red-kickflip;
 $color-alias-external-hyperlinks: $color-green-leaf;
 ```
+Similar to our standard color variable naming pattern, the aliases begins with a static identifier [color-alias].
 Its clear what each color is used for, and others can reference the code for the color alias.
 It also helps prevent others from creating similar colors for the same purpose, e.g. creating similar shades of green for the same edit button used in different locations.

 ## Classes

-Having the colors available in sass is good, having them available for direct use in the html is helpful for speeding up development and preventing having to write new classes every time we want to use a color.
+Having the colors available in sass is a inherit benefit, making them available for direct use in the html would be convenient for speeding up development and preventing having to write new classes every time we want to use a color.
 To have easy access to each color and color alias I then create a class of the same name for each.

 ```scss
 .color-grey-elephant { color: $color-grey-elephant; }